HenrikSamuelsson/rust-learning-path/notes-on-rust/compiler/cargo/cargo-compile.md

 # Compiling With Cargo

-It is here explained how to write and compile a simple Rust program using Cargo.
+It is here explained how to create, compile and run a simple Rust program using Cargo.

 Cargo is a package Manager for Rust.
 Cargo can do a lot besides compile Rust source code.
-In this section we will keep it basic and just look into how to use cargo to compile a very simple Rust project.
+In this section we will keep it basic and just briefly look into how to use cargo to create a simple but fully runnables Rust application.

 ## Compilation Steps